PKU-YuanGroup/Open-Sora-Plan/README.md

 ## 📰 News

 **[2024.03.27]** 🚀🚀🚀 We release the report of [VideoCausalVAE](docs/CausalVideoVAE.md), which supports both images and videos.
+We present our reconstructed video in this demonstration as follows.
 The text-to-video model is on the way.

-We present our reconstructed video in this demonstration as follows:

 https://github.com/qqingzheng/Open-Sora-Plan/assets/88202804/0dbf8f8f-efba-414e-ad42-1f839839f9cf

 **[2024.03.10]** 🚀🚀🚀 This repo supports training a latent size of 225×90×90 (t×h×w), which means we are able to **train 1 minute of 1080P video with 30FPS** (2× interpolated frames and 2× super resolution) under class-condition.